toozuuu/ngxsmk-datepicker/docs/api/media/signal-forms.md

 1. Ensure `localObject` is initialized with the server data
 2. Use `linkedSignal` for reactive server data
 3. Check that the date value is a valid Date object
-4. If using readonly form, consider the manual binding pattern
+4. If using readonly form, consider the manual binding pattern above

 **With manual `[value]` binding:**
 1. Use a `computed()` signal that reads from `myForm.value().fieldName`
-2. Update the underlying `localObject` signal when server data arrives (don't mutate form value directly)
+2. Update the underlying `localObject` signal when server data arrives
 3. Ensure the computed signal is properly reactive to form changes
 4. Convert string dates to Date objects if your server returns strings